Reasonable doubt: In practice

 Because the defendant is presumed innocent, prosecutors must prove each element of the crime charged beyond a reasonable doubt in order to obtain a conviction.
 This means the evidence must leave little actual doubt in the mind of the judge or jury that the defendant committed the alleged offense.
 Unreasonable or purely speculative doubts are excluded, whereas doubts grounded in tangible conflicts within the evidence or its sufficiency warrant an acquittal.
 In many jurisdictions, the phrase "reasonable doubt" remains purposefully undefined in jury instructions to reduce confusion, although critics argue that the lack of a clear definition may itself cause confusion.

 Academic literature has identified several possible interpretations of what "reasonable doubt" entails.
 One approach focuses on whether a doubt can be articulable, meaning grounded in a coherent reason or an alternative narrative, rather than in vague distrust or pure speculation.
 Critics note, however, that this risks shifting the burden of proof to the defendant if they must articulate reasons to doubt guilt.
 Another approach frames the inquiry around whether a "reasonable person" would entertain the doubt.
 But critics observe that this easily becomes circular: a doubt is "reasonable" if a "reasonable" person would hold it, offering little additional guidance.
 A third, so-called "probabilistic" approach suggests adopting a numerical threshold (e.g., 90% or 95% certainty).
 Some scholars contend that such explicit quantification reflects the actual logic behind proof standards and is consistent with longstanding principles about balancing the costs of wrongful convictions and wrongful acquittals.
+Others define the beyond reasonable doubt standard as a fact-finder's justified belief or conviction of the defendant's guilt in terms of probabilities.
+Fourthly, some argue that the reasonability of doubt depends on the crime being considered: for instance, that jurors should take a wider interpretation when someone is accused of serious crimes that result in severe punishments.

 Most legal systems avoid placing an explicit numerical figure on "reasonable doubt" and rely instead on jurors' or judges' subjective judgment; however, empirical studies show that laypeople vary widely in the probability threshold they associate with "beyond a reasonable doubt."
 Some scholars have proposed that a probabilistic or numerical approach—e.g., equating "reasonable doubt" to a particular probability threshold—can mitigate these inconsistencies.
+In the United States, some states allow judges to paraphrase "beyond a reasonable doubt," while others allow judges to explain the phrase if jurors are confused, while still other states do not permit any additional explanation or clarification at all; recent scholarship suggests jurors frequently fail to grasp the high burden (and risk convicting the innocent) as a result of inadequate instruction.